 #3: My doctor doesn’t know Foot Moblisation Therapy, so it can’t work

 General practitioners cannot know about every treatment available for every condition.
 Patients who ask their local doctor about treatments for their bunions are often referred to a surgeon, but surgery should always be the last resort for bunions.
 The great thing about conservative management is that it has no long-term ramifications, as surgery may have, not to mention much lower costs and no negative impact on quality of life.
 Most importantly, it works and we can measure our results.

 #4: I need to change my footwear

-At Alternative Foot Solutions, we are able to correct bunions without changing footwear and without orthotics.
-We do it consistently by gently mobilising the misalignment in your feet and strengthening the relevant muscles around the joint.
+At Sydney Bunion Clinic, we are able to correct bunions without changing footwear and without orthotics.
+We do it consistently by gently mobilizing the misalignment in your feet and strengthening the relevant muscles around the joint.

 The earlier we treat potential bunions the better the outcome.
 The pattern that causes bunions is hereditary, and we have treated 12-year-old children to prevent bunions getting worse.
 If you have any sign of a bunion, or if you have a family history of bunions, make an appointment as soon as possible.